henrikrxn/henrikrxn.github.io/about.md

 ---
-layout: post
+layout: page
-title: About my blog
+title: About
+permalink: /about/
 ---
 # About my blog